antespi/weird_salads/README.md

 - Users can do the conversion by their own when receiving the Shipping.
 Application is showing the unit expected.
 - We need to reduce complexity, as we have limited time for this first MVP version

 ## UX improvements

 There are some UX improvements that are out-of-scope of the current version, like:

 - How the user selects the ingredients when receiving the Shipping.
 There are a huge amount of ingredients.
 - Stock screen forces user to add te current stock for all the ingredients in the warehouse.
 In the future iteration we could show all the current ingredients in the warehouse, so the user can visually compare the quantity and make adjustments with +/- buttons

+## Master data management

+Master data (staff, ingredients, recipies, menus) can be managed through this MVP version.
+The only way of managing it is connecting directly to database using SQL commands.

 # Data model schema